Disclosure: Audio Hertz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 I’ve found a lot of uses for these.
 I have one connected to a fan in the live room, and now when someone forgets to turn it off, I can do it from my phone.
 Instead of asking one of my clients or an intern to go into the live room to turn it off before we start recording, I can open an app on my phone and tap a button.
 It’s incredibly convenient, and I’ve found other one-off uses for these as well that have made them a handy tool to have around the studio.

 I don’t think many people know this, but indoor security cameras are incredibly cheap and work pretty damn well.
 If you have people at your studio, especially if your studio is in your house, it’s not a bad idea to get a few of these so you can monitor what’s going on remotely.
-This one even has a motion detector so you can set to start recording when it detects movement, and it will then immediately upload it up to a cloud storage service.
+This one even has a motion detector, so you can set to start recording when it detects movement, and it will then immediately upload it to a cloud storage service.
 I’ve been fortunate that I haven’t dealt with many thieves or dishonest clients.
 Still, it’s always good to plan for the worst, and a camera is an excellent way to ensure your studio and possessions’ safety if anything does happen.

 Maybe it’s the cable?
 I’ve probably heard that a million times in my career.
 Spoiler alert!
 It’s usually not the cable, but at least a cable tester will give you a quick and easy way to find out if it is.
-These are also especially vital if you make your own cables and check to make sure everything is wired correctly.
+These are also especially vital if you make your own cables and check to ensure everything is wired correctly.
 I’ve wired a few XLR cables backward in my day.
 The cool part about this tester is it does 12 different types of connections commonly found around a recording studio.
 This device can test for other types of connections: USB, RCA, Speakon, Banana plugs, DIN, RJ45, and more.

 Microphones can be heavy.
 I like to have sandbags around to help weigh down any stands that may seem a little less stable than I’d like.
 A few sandbags on the bottom of a stand will help ensure your stands stay where you want them, so you don’t go slamming the original Neumann U47 on the floor of your studio.

 It would be best if you always had everything important backed up at least three times, with one of those backups being in a different location than the other two.
 If any of your data is only in one place, you’re at risk of losing it.
 It’s essential to have not only local backups of your files but also off-site or cloud backups.
-If there is ever a fire or natural disaster and the location where your drives are stored is damaged, you won’t be able to retrieve your files no matter how many copies you have.
+If there is ever a fire or natural disaster and the location where your drives are stored is damaged, you won’t be able to retrieve your files, no matter how many copies you have.
 This is why having a cloud storage service like Backblaze is so crucial if you’re serious about keeping your data forever.

 Backblaze is a cloud backup service that automatically backups every one of your drives for only $5 a month.
 If you ever lose a hard drive or a file, you can download it or have them send you a hard drive with the same files on it.
 I’ve lost some of my old music that I wish I still had.
 I will never make that mistake again.
 With Backblaze, I’m guaranteed to have my files no matter what happens.